jtanderson/IdentityMapping/readme.md

   - [x] Clean up web application on Laravel
   - [x] Double check web routes (are all surveys in there?)
   - [x] Move demographics after categorize
+  - [x] Intersection survey table migration made
+  - [x] Remove javascript from views, use laravel templating to loop with data pulled from DB
+  - [x] Specific ages (need validation)
+  - [x] Extra de-briefing questions
+    - Major (demographics)
+    - Year (demographics)
+    - 12-19 in the (Kim, 2001) table, visualization section (after or with categorization)